 Using Inkit’s integrations with HubSpot, Marketo, Iterable, Sailthru, and more, direct mail can be used as a channel alongside email, SMS, in-app, and more.
 If a customer unsubscribes or isn’t responding to an email sequence, direct mail is a great channel to get them re-engaged.

-Right now, Artificial Intelligence is in its nascent stages.
+Artificial intelligence is rapidly evolving and continues to play an increasingly important role in ecommerce marketing.
 In the coming years, yes, it will play a very important role.
 AI and aggregation of data will ensure the right marketing is shown at the optimal time for a particular use.
 It will also be influential in determining the timing and type of channel an individual consumer is most responsive to.

 Intercom is a leader in this space.
 Their operator bot is able to walk prospects or customers through a sequence of questions and route them to the proper support articles or customer representative.
 This saves businesses time and resources by better supporting and servicing their customers.